meantrix/corrp/README.md

 Before you begin, ensure you have met the following requirement(s):

-- You have `R >= 3.5.0` installed.
+- You have `R >= 3.6.2` installed.

-Or install the development version from GitHub:
+Install the development version from GitHub:

 ```r
 library('remotes')